 - No breakfast program

-- Please check with your child care provider to see if they still offer before school care when the District has a two-hour delay.
+- Please check with your child care provider to see if they still offer before-school care when the District has a two-hour delay.
 They will most likely be open in the afternoon unless the District closes for the entire day or calls for canceled after-school activities.
 It is advised for parents to get this information directly from their child care provider.

 When inclement weather occurs and parents feel weather conditions are a threat to their child's well-being, they may notify the school, and those absences or late arrivals will be excused.
-The students are our first priority, and we feel strongly that any change in procedure be thoroughly communicated to avoid confusion and difficulty for our students, parents, and staff.
+The students are our first priority, and we feel strongly that any change in the procedure is thoroughly communicated to avoid confusion and difficulty for our students, parents, and staff.

 Two-hour delay Monday – Friday